 I loved how there was a lot of houses that you could see and learn about, also I liked the Sun Temple and how when you looked at it from above, the outer layer looked like a maze.
 Another thing I liked about Mesa Verde national park was the 4-story square tower that was still standing in one of the cliff villages.
 The last two things I liked about it was Cliff Palace and Balcony House.
-What I liked about them (balcony house was my favorite) was that you could go through tunnels one of them I had to crawl through (Balcony House) and climb up ladders. (both)
+What I liked about them (balcony house was my favorite) was that you could go through tunnels one of them I had to crawl through (Balcony House) and climb up ladders, I also like the balustrade buying guide they showed me at the end, one day I would like to have a similar construction done in my house. (both)

 I also really liked the Panarama Hike at Yosemite.
 We took this bus up to the top and then spent a whole day walking down and got to visit lots of waterfalls plus there were two places with natural waterslides that were so fun.

 I’m glad we did this trip because I had the experience to see the most awesome things in my whole life.

 For families visiting national parks, I suggest that you BRING YOUR SWIMMING SUIT on pretty much every hike so you can swim in rivers and go jumping off of rocks a lot.